Steph Littlebird: Curatorial career

 Littlebird first curated This Is Kalapuyan Land at the Five Oaks Museum (formerly Washington County Museum) in 2019.
 The exhibit incorporated materials from a 2008 Five Oaks Museum exhibit titled This Kalapuya Land, which were then visibly annotated and edited by LIttlebird with help from Grand Ronde historian David G. Lewis.
 These panels were displayed alongside works by contemporary Indigenous artists.
 A modified version of the exhibit opened at the Pittock Mansion in 2023.

 Littlebird curated the exhibition Ancestors, hosted by the Portland Parks & Recreation at the Multnomah Arts Center in 2024.

 Littlebird curated the Salem Art Association Exhibition Indigenous Northwest, on view at the Bush Barn Art Center from September 6 to October 27, 2024.
+In 2026, Littlebird curated Salem Art Association's first Indigenous Northwest Biennial, also at the Bush Barn Art Center, on display from September 4 to October 25.
+The exhibition included artwork by Anthony Hudson among others.